Cole, Springer carry Astros past Royals | Devdiscourse

 Cole remains undefeated since May, winning his past 13 decisions.
 In that stretch, he's carried a 1.85 ERA, bringing his season mark from 4.11 to the current 2.62.
 Roberto Osuna pitched a scoreless ninth inning to pick up his 33rd save in 39 chances.

-Kansas City reliever Heath Fillmyer (0-2) gave up three runs while getting two outs in the ninth inning.
+Kansas City reliever Heath Fillmyer (0-2) gave up all three runs while getting only two outs in the ninth inning to take the loss.
 Royals starter Danny Duffy allowed only a Jose Altuve solo home run over six innings.
-He gave up four hits and one walk while striking out six.
+He gave up four hits and two walks while striking out six.
 He used 54 pitches in the first two innings, which was the primary reason he didn't reach the late innings.

 Kansas City tied the game in the eighth.
 Bubba Starling hit a leadoff single, stole second and went to third on a throwing error by catcher Martin Maldonado.
-Meibrys Viloria's sacrifice fly to center knocked in Starling.
+Meibrys Viloria's sacrifice fly to center scored Starling.
 In the Houston ninth, Kyle Tucker singled with one out, and pinch hitter Michael Brantley walked.
-After Josh Reddick struck out, Springer bashed his 35th homer of the season, to left-center.
+After Josh Reddick struck out, Springer bashed his 35th homer of the season to left-center.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)